 Facelift Surgery (Rhytidectomy)

-Patients with facial aging are often reluctant to consider facelift surgery, for a multitude of reasons, Some think only wealthy movie stars can afford the best facelift surgery (yet so many seem to have such poor results that they may think “If this is ‘the best’ then I’m out!”).
+Patients with facial aging are often reluctant to consider face lift surgery, for a multitude of reasons, Some think only wealthy movie stars can afford the best face lift surgery (yet so many seem to have such poor results that prospective patients may think “If this is ‘the best’ then I’m out!”).
 Others fear the nausea or vomiting associated with general anesthesia, prolonged recovery, or visible scars.
 This does NOT have to be the case!

 Candidates for Face Lift Surgery

 If you find yourself looking in the mirror and pulling your skin upwards to smooth and tighten the jaw line, to decrease the depth of the folds around the nose and mouth, or to minimize the loose skin and fat in the jowls, chin, and under-neck area, you are a potential candidate for face lift surgery.